Speaking Spanish In Central America (Or How Not To Be A Typical Gringo)

-I came out the other side speaking Spanish like a boss even though I hadn’t conquered Spanish.
+I came out the other side speaking Spanish like a boss even though I hadn’t exactly conquered Spanish.
 I still haven’t conquered Spanish.

 There’s also a downside here, doing it my way.
-It’s only fair to say this.

-Although I can speak and read Spanish, I still – after all these years – have problems with writing in Spanish.
+Although I can speak and read Spanish, I still – after all these years – have major problems writing in Spanish.
 I mean, I can write in Spanish, más o menos, but it sure doesn’t look too pretty.